zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 ## Static Code Analysis/Future Design Improvements

+### User
 ![Static Code](static_code(Array).png)
+* Using a list is an interface whereas ArrayList is a class.
+ArrayList implements List, so using List may have been better.

+### FundingBasketFileDAO
 ![Static Code](static_code(FundingBasket).png)
+* We had a lot of imports that were unnecessary which made the code messy
+* There were also a good amount of comments that we did not need as they were unclear and more for our thought process of how to code the function

+### NeedController
 ![Static Code](static_code(Need).png)
+* We had extra code that was not needed

+### FundingBasketDAO
 ![Static Code](static_code(reorder).png)
+* The order was not correct with the java language, it may make it more difficult for another person to view and understand

 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,
 > **Identify 3-4** areas within your code that have been flagged by the Static Code